openpv-platform/OpenPV.Extensions.Control/Ahsoka.Core.Can.Ux/README.md

-﻿# OpenPV - Ahsoka.DeveloperTools.Extensions
+﻿# OpenPV - Ahsoka.Core.CAN.Ux

-Ahsoka.DeveloperTools.Extensions contains UX Extensions for OpenPV Developer Toolkit.
-&nbsp;
+Ahsoka.Core.CAN.UX contains the Ahsoka User Interface for Configuring CAN Services

 **[For more information about developing in OpenPV Click Here.](https://support.enovationcontrols.com/hc/en-us)**